ahaythorpe/PL-300-Exam-Notes/README.md

 ## Core data modelling concepts

+## 🧩 Append VS Merge Example Scenario

+“Multiple tables with the same columns, each containing data for a different month.”

+Goal: Combine these monthly tables into one unified table for reporting.

+✅ Correct Answer: Append Queries

+## 🧠 Explanation

+Append Queries = Stack tables vertically (add rows).

+This method is used when:

+Each table has identical column names and structure.

+You want one combined table that contains all rows from each monthly file.

+## Example:

+January_Sales	February_Sales
+Product	Product
+Quantity	Quantity
+Amount	Amount

+## → After Append:

+Product	Quantity	Amount
+A	10	100
+B	15	200
+A	12	120

+✅ Now, visuals and measures can aggregate across months.

+❌ Incorrect: Merge Queries

+## ⚙️ What Merge Does

+Merge Queries = Join tables horizontally (add columns).
+It’s like a VLOOKUP in Excel — it matches rows using a key field.

+## Use Merge when:

+Tables have different columns but share a common key (like CustomerID or OrderID).

+You want to bring in additional fields from another table.

+Example:

+Orders	Customers
+OrderID	CustomerID
+Amount	Name
+CustomerID	Country

+→ Merge on CustomerID → combines columns, not rows.

+## 🧮 Quick Comparison Table
+Feature	Append Queries	Merge Queries
+Action	Stack rows (vertical union)	Join columns (horizontal join) When to use	Monthly or regional tables with same columns	Related tables sharing a key Analogy	UNION in SQL	JOIN in SQL
+Output	Adds rows to one table	Adds columns to one table

+## 🧠 Exam Tips - Append Vs Merge

+If the question says:

+“Same columns” → Append Queries ✅

+“Related by key” → Merge Queries ✅

+“Combine files from folder” → Combine Files ✅ (automates append for all files in a folder)

+## 🧩 Memory Hook

+“Append adds rows — Merge matches columns.”

 ## 🧩 Column Quality, Column Profile, and Column Distribution in Power Query

 These three tools are part of Data Profiling in Power BI Power Query — they help you understand, clean, and validate your dataset before loading it into your data model.